Flaadli/TIN_System/README.md

-# TIN_core_backup
+# TIN_System_files
-Copies and logs files from location to destination
+Manages, Creates, logs files with in the Clustr.